Corruption in the Democratic Republic of the Congo

-Corruption in the Democratic Republic of the Congo, which used to be an institutionalized part of the state, has been relatively lowered in recent years.
-However, it continues to exceed corruption in comparison to most states.
+Corruption in the Democratic Republic of the Congo is widespread at all levels of government, ranging from petty bribery involving local bureaucrats to grand-scale embezzlement of public funds by political elites.
+Transparency International's Corruption Perceptions Index, which measures how effectively countries are perceived to control public-sector corruption, consistently ranks the DRC near the bottom.
 The BBC's DRC country profile calls its recent history "one of civil war and corruption."
+A 2024 report by Transparency International described the DRC as the eighth most corrupt country in Africa.
 President Joseph Kabila established the Commission of Repression of Economic Crimes upon his ascension to power in 2001.